AlexMonteliu/PFG-MEDICAL-CLUSTERING/README.md

 # PFG-MEDICAL-CLUSTERING
-🚀 AI-powered application for clustering and managing medical transcriptions.
+🚀 AI-powered application for clustering and managing medical transcriptions .

 ## 📖 Description
 Fragmentation in healthcare and the lack of communication among specialists impact patient treatment.